 - After the target digital price tag node changes the price, the smart AP node returns an MQTT message to notify the digital price tag management service that the current task has been completed.

 - The digital price tag management service writes the execution log of the current task to Service Log, facilitating subsequent tracing queries.

 In the digital price tag scenario, one application may be used by hundreds of offline stores.
 Generally, each store is equipped with several smart AP nodes.
 The number of smart AP nodes can be increased as the business scales out.
-This makes smart AP nodes suitable for access by using the MQTT protocol.
-The digital price tag management service is deployed on the cloud, making the use of cloud-based RocketMQ suitable for access.
+This makes smart AP nodes suitable for access by using the MQTT Protocol.
+The digital price tag management service is deployed on the cloud, Message Queue for Apache RocketMQ access.

-- Prefix group ID: Apply for the group ID on the AliwareMQ for IoT console.
+- Prefix Group ID: The Group ID must be Message Queue for MQTT apply for the console.
 Group IDs can be roughly classified by platform vendor or channel to facilitate troubleshooting.
 For example, different industries or batches can be divided into different group IDs, or clients of different versions can use different group IDs.

-- Suffix device ID: The device ID is generated by the application.
+- Device ID that is the suffix in a client ID: A device ID is generated by an application.
 Device IDs can be encoded by using the unique information, such as the MAC address of the smart AP node.

 For more information about client IDs, see Terms.

 - Topic name mapping

 Use Message Queue for MQTT to send and receive messages, you must understand the publish /subscribe pattern of the MQTT Protocol.
 For more information, see agreement document and official documentation.The MQTT protocol is a message protocol based on the publish/subscribe pattern.
 The subscriptions and topics follow the directory tree format.
 Topics can be divided into parent topics and subtopics.
 The total length of a topic including the parent topic and subtopics cannot exceed 64 characters.
 The following describes the types of topics: